By Laura Willoughby MBE.

 At this point I just want to go back to me at 25 and give myself a bit of a slap.
 My late forties seemed so far away then.
 But as my thirties whooshed by, my alcohol consumption went up and up.
 At 42 I am now making up for lost time when it comes to my health.
 Having quit drinking already makes that much easier, and I am now thankful the hard bit is done.
 Now for the next challenge – my addiction to cake!

 You may also like Cutting Down On Alcohol – One Woman’s Story, Lessons From A Month Off Alcohol and How To Detox In 5 Days – No Dairy, Sugar, Wheat OR Alcohol.

 Laura Willoughby MBE, is a former politician, business woman and inveterate campaigner.
-She was a councillor on Islington Council in London for 12 years and the Chief Executive of The Food Chain and Move Your Money UK.
+She was a councilor on Islington Council in London for 12 years and the Chief Executive of The Food Chain and Move Your Money UK.
 She set up Club Soda in 2014 to help people quit or cut down on their drinking.